hyperledger/cello/docs/worker_ansible_howto.md

 ## <a name="k8s-admin-dashboard"></a>K8S admin dashboard

-Started in cello 0.8.0, ansible agent has been upgraded to secure enable k8s dashboard when you choose to deploy fabric network over k8s.
-Ansible agent comes with a set of self-signed certificates in a directory named secrets/certs, if you do not want to use the default certificates, you should replace these certificates with your own.
-Agent also provides a pair of users named admin and fabric.
-They were defined in secrets/users/token.csv file.
-You can change and set your own password before you run the playbooks.
-Once you have everything setup, you should be able to access k8s dashboard at the following url:
+Starting with Cello 0.8.0, Ansible agent has been upgraded to securely enable a k8s dashboard when you choose to deploy fabric network over k8s.
+The Ansible agent comes with a set of self-signed certificates in a directory named `secrets/certs`, if you do not want to use the default certificates, you should replace these certificates with your own.
+The Agent also creates a pair of users named `admin` and `fabric`.
+These are defined in the `secrets/users/token.csv` file.
+You can change and set your own passwords for these users here.
+Once you have everything set up, you should be able to access the k8s dashboard at the following url:

         https://<node_ip>>:32334/

-When you are asked for the token, you can use either either token `admintoken` or `fabrictoken` to login.
+When you are asked for the token, you can use either `admintoken` or `fabrictoken` to login.

-## <a name="running-an-ansible-playbook"></a>Running an ansible playbook
+## <a name="running-an-ansible-playbook"></a>Running an Ansible playbook

 Ansible allows you to run tasks in a playbook with particular tags or skip particular tags.
 For example, you can run the follow command